Bloom Energy (BE)

 11. Balance Sheet Assessment

-Bloom Energy reported $595.1 million of cash and $1.51 billion of debt on its balance sheet in the most recent quarter.
+Bloom Energy reported $2.48 billion of cash and $2.69 billion of debt on its balance sheet in the most recent quarter.
 As investors in high-quality companies, we primarily focus on two things: 1) that a company’s debt level isn’t too high and 2) that its interest payments are not excessively burdening the business.

-12. Key Takeaways from Bloom Energy’s Q3 Results
+12. Key Takeaways from Bloom Energy’s Q4 Results

-It was good to see Bloom Energy beat analysts’ revenue, EBITDA, and EPS expectations convincingly this quarter.
-Zooming out, we think this was a very good print with some key areas of upside.
-The stock traded up 4.4% to $118.30 immediately after reporting.
+It was good to see Bloom Energy beat analysts’ EPS expectations this quarter.
+We were also excited its EBITDA outperformed Wall Street’s estimates by a wide margin.
+On the other hand, its Service revenue missed.
+Zooming out, we think this was a good print with some key areas of upside.
+The stock traded up 9.1% to $151 immediately following the results.

 13. Is Now The Time To Buy Bloom Energy?

-Bloom Energy is a rock-solid business worth owning.
+There are multiple reasons why we think Bloom Energy is an elite industrials company.
 To begin with, its revenue growth was exceptional over the last five years, and its growth over the next 12 months is expected to accelerate.
 And while its relatively low ROIC suggests management has struggled to find compelling investment opportunities, its rising cash profitability gives it more optionality.
 On top of that, Bloom Energy’s expanding operating margin shows the business has become more efficient.

-Bloom Energy’s P/E ratio based on the next 12 months is 119.1x.
-A lot of good news is certainly baked in given its premium multiple, but we’ll happily own Bloom Energy as its fundamentals really stand out.
-It’s often wise to hold investments like this for at least three to five years, as the power of long-term compounding negates short-term price swings that can accompany high valuations.
+Bloom Energy’s P/E ratio based on the next 12 months is 127.2x.
+Expectations are high given its premium multiple, but we’ll happily own Bloom Energy as its fundamentals illustrate it’s clearly doing something special.
+Investments like this should be held patiently for at least three to five years as they benefit from the power of long-term compounding, which more than makes up for any short-term price volatility that comes with high valuations.